JiFish/discord-ai-storyteller/readme.md

   - Say something in-character.
 It will be recorded in the adventure log, but won't prompt a reply from the bot.
   - The bot will react with "💬" to show it heard you.
   - e.g. `!say I've got a bad feeling about this.`

+- `!leavetheparty`

+  - Your character leaves the story.
+  - You can optionally customise your departure message, e.g. `!leavetheparty Zara waves goodbye and rides back to her family.`

 - **All other messages in the channel are treated as in-game actions.**